 - Demonstrate evidence of sufficient existing interest among potential membership for the Group e.g., through evidence of attendance at past ANZAM pre-Conference workshops, other workshops/events, active email lists or blogs;

-- Submit a short application to the ANZAM Executive Committee (Application Form available in PDF Form or as a WORD Document).
+- Submit a short application to the ANZAM Board (Application Form available in PDF Form or as a WORD Document).

-Please visit the ANZAM Special Interest Groups (SIGS) Policies & Procedures document for more information about the application and funding processes.
-The ANZAM Executive is very keen to establish further SIGS and to extend ANZAM’s support for its members beyond the traditional conference forum.
+The ANZAM Special Interest Groups (SIGs) Policies & Procedures document provides more information about the application and funding processes.
+The ANZAM Board is very keen to establish further SIGS and to extend ANZAM’s support for its members beyond the traditional conference forum.

 Existing SIGS are: